practicalli-johnny/clojure-webapps-deprecated-archive/postgres/connect-to-heroku-postgres-from-clients.md

 ## DATABASE_URL Configuration Variable

 When you provision an Heroku Postgres, the `DATABAE_URL` configuration variable is set for your Heroku app.
-You can then use this value to connect consisently throughout the life of your database.
+You can then use this value to connect consistently throughout the life of your database.

 To see the value of the `DATABSAE_URL` use the Heroku Toolbelt command `heroku config`, specifying the app name if you created multiple Heroku apps for the current project